Badminton House & Estate

 - The Three Day Event took place at Aldershot, with the Cross Country at Barossa, Camberley.
 A British team competed, without much success.
 Before the War the competition had been largely confined to cavalry officers and the only training for the team was their normal cavalry exercises.
 Women were naturally not allowed to take part!

 - The 10th Duke of Beaufort attended the event as a spectator and immediately recognised that the hunting and racing traditions in Britain should enable riders to do well in this Olympic competition.
-He suggested that an annual competition be organised on his Estate at Badminton, to give riders experience and assist in the training and selection of an Olympic team.
+He suggested that an annual competition is to be organised on his Estate at Badminton, to give riders experience and assist in the training and selection of an Olympic team.

-- The Duke was involved with horses all his life – his major passion being fox hunting.
+- The Duke had been involved with horses all his life – his major passion being fox hunting.
 He was Master of the Horse for the Royal Family, responsible for the organisation of the equine side of all ceremonial occasions.
 He asked the recently formed British Horse Society to organise the proposed Trials and Col. Trevor Horn agreed to act as Director, assisted by Col. “Babe” Mosely.

 - The Badminton Estate has been in the possession of the Beaufort family since 1608.
 The family itself is descended from John of Gaunt, son of King Edward III.
 The house and parkland date from the 17th and early 18th centuries, when huge expenditure for the times produced the house as we see it today and the park modelled by William Kent and Capability Brown.